novuhq/novu/docs/docs/overview/quickstart/get-started-with-node.js.md

 - When creating a `key`, ensure it is unique and accurately identifies the topic.
 Document naming conventions and communicate them to team members to avoid confusion and ensure a smooth workflow.
 - The value of `name` should be a descriptive topic name.

-## Add s**ubscribers to a topic**
+## Add subscribers to a topic\*\*

-Copy and paste the following code into your app to add subscribers a topic:
+Copy and paste the following code into your app to add subscribers to a topic.

 ```jsx
 const topicKey = '<YOUR TOPIC KEY>';